KULeuven-Diepenbeek/cpp-course/content/c/stack-vs-heap.md

 As another side node, it is possible to resize variables on the heap, using `realloc()`.
 This is simply not possible on the stack: they cannot be resized.
 Also, using [calloc](https://www.tutorialspoint.com/c_standard_library/c_function_calloc.htm) instead of malloc initializes the allocated memory to zero instead of "nothing".
 So now you know how to use `malloc`, `calloc`, `realloc`, and `free`.

-### Inspecting program memory in the OS

-Unix-like operating systems implement [procfs](https://en.wikipedia.org/wiki/Procfs), a special filesystem mapped to `/proc`, that makes it easy for us to inspect program running program state.
-You will need the process ID (PID) as it is the subdir name.
-Interesting files to inspect are:

-* `/proc/PID/maps`, a text file containing information about mapped files and blocks (like heap and stack).
-* `/proc/PID/mem`, a binary image representing the process's virtual memory, can only be accessed by a ptrace'ing process.

-We will take a closer look at these during the labs.

-Mac OSX Does not have _procfs_.
-Instead, you will have to rely on commandline tools such as `sysctl` to query process information.

 ### Should I use the stack or the heap?